Taoiseach pledges ‘substantial’ supports for public in cost-of-living package

 Taoiseach Micheál Martin has pledged to provide “substantial” supports as the public faces soaring energy prices.

-Mr Martin said that government leaders will meet to discuss Budget Day measures to help alleviate the pressure on households.
+Mr Martin said Government leaders will meet to discuss Budget Day measures to help alleviate the pressure on households.

 The Fianna Fáil leader said that energy prices have risen to levels that were not expected, blaming Putin’s war in Ukraine for creating the energy and food crisis.